-You can take the train from Allepy to Varkala in about 2-2.5 hours and will cost less than 100 rupees ($1.5 USD) for a second class ticket.
+The train from Allepy to Varkala takes about 2-2.5 hours and will cost less than 100 rupees ($1.5 USD) for a second class ticket.
 There’s no purpose in buying a sleeping booth ticket because it’ll be crowded enough that you’ll lose your bed (unless you curl up on the top bunk with all the luggage, which is what I did)

 Things To Do In Varkala:

-You can find group-yoga sessions on the beach at sunrise and sunset, as well as many people who are enjoying their peaceful meditation time next to the water.
-There’s one path that lines the coast where you can find lots of shops for souvenirs and clothing, as well as bars and restaurants.
+- Walk along the coastal path where you can find lots of shops for souvenirs and clothing, as well as bars and restaurants.